ART Team and Partners

 • Tallulah Lines

-Tallulah is a Research Associate based in the Department of Politics at the University of York where she is also a PhD candidate.
-Her PhD deals with feminist artistic interventions in Mexico.
-She is co-author of The Gendered Face of Covid-19 in the Global South.
+Tallulah is a Research Associate based in the Department of Politics at the University of York, where she is also a PhD candidate.
+Her PhD deals with how women use art in their collective action against gender-based violence in Mexico.
+She is co-author of The Gendered Face of Covid-19 in the Global South, Moving Forward / Salir Adelante, and has published in the Journal of Ethnic and Migration Studies and the Bulletin of Latin American Research.
 Her research interests include feminism and gender in Latin America, critical art, social movements and human rights, and she is particularly interested in using ethnography and creative and participatory methodologies in her research.
 Tallulah has lived and worked between the UK and Latin America since 2015, participating in grassroots activism and art projects including co-founding the feminist art collective Las Iluministas.
 Tallulah is also a visual artist specialising in muralism.

 • Brian Phillips